Bowhle/alx-low_level_programming/README.md

-This is another project on C - malloc, free
+This is another lesson on C - argc, argv